bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 |115|PX4IO ACC1|
 |116|PX4IO ACC2|

-## RNGFND2_SETTLE: Sonar settle time

-*Note: This parameter is for advanced users*

-The time in milliseconds that the rangefinder reading takes to settle.
-This is only used when a STOP_PIN is specified.
-It determines how long we have to wait for the rangefinder to give a reading after we set the STOP_PIN high.
-For a sonar rangefinder with a range of around 7m this would need to be around 50 milliseconds to allow for the sonar pulse to travel to the target and back again.

-- Increment: 1

-- Units: ms

 ## RNGFND2_RMETRIC: Ratiometric

-*Note: This parameter is for advanced users*

 This parameter sets whether an analog rangefinder is ratiometric.
 Most analog rangefinders are ratiometric, meaning that their output voltage is influenced by the supply voltage.
 Some analog rangefinders (such as the SF/02) have their own internal voltage regulators so they are not ratiometric.